trevordevore/spell_checker/README.md

 ## Spell check while typing

 The following example can be put in a frontscript and will spell check any field that returns `true` for the `uCheckSpelling` property.
+The code tries to enforce the following rules:

+1. If user types a character that ends a word then previous word should be spell checked.
+2. If user presses delete or backspace key then word surrounding the insertion point should be spell checked.
+3. If user presses right arrow key to leave a word then previous word should be spell checked.
+4. If user presses up or down arrow key and leaves a word then word should be spell checked.
+5. If user double-clicks on a word then word should be spell checked.

 ```
 local sUserDeletedText